 There is a misattribution of responsibility on ‘consumers’ (one of our least favourite words!) when it comes to packaging waste.
 In the end, our packaging is our responsibility and if you choose to use Aker products, we hold that responsibility entirely.

-And if you care about packaging and sustainability, that’s hopefully part of the reason you’re buying our products.
+If you care about packaging and sustainability, that’s hopefully part of the reason you’re buying our products.

 Well, that and the fact they’re just so good at what they do!Shop sustainable skincare